gmc-code/PC-microbit-micropython/docs/lessons/Built_in_images.rst

-    Advanced code to print the list of all image objects using their pixel data is below.
+    Advanced code to print the list of all image objects using their pixel data and display the images is below.

     .. code-block:: python